jbenson370/ExpressReport2/README.md

 Other Important Information:
 1. Inside ExpressReport/doc/Workflow_sketches you can find the initial hand drawn planning for the UI's that link to the four activities.
+2. There was another git repo for thisproject containing my first 3 commits.
+There was a merge issue that I did not have time to resolve on submission so this final copy was placed in this repo.
+To review the three earlier commits you can go to: https://github.com/jbenson370/ExpressReport